George M. Goforth

 getting ammunition to the Companies of the Regiment as they

 fought their way inland.
-By June 10 he is back
+By June 10 he was back

 the Daily Action Journal relates that while he

-is talking on the radio with the Regimental Command Post, CPT
+was talking on the radio with the Regimental Command Post Captain

-Goforth has to duck back into his foxhole
+Goforth had to duck back into his foxhole

-to avoid sniper fire which has singled him out as a valuable
+to avoid sniper fire which had singled him out as a valuable

 target.